 Me and Darren met the Clash backstage at the Festival Hall, after they played for three hours!
 I remember talking to Joe Strummer for half an hour, he was every bit as interested in us as we were in him, a true human he really was an inspiration when I was a seventeen year old Trotskyist, that first album was full of great lyrics, quintessential Punk and even a quasi reggae song.
 Like myself many years later he would end up sitting around a fire in a Tipi Circle at many a techno rave.

 For Darren and me this was a time of great experimentation, with out being restrained to live performance, too bad we didn’t get to record Albums and do post productions, most recordings of the band are mediocre and rarely catch the live phenomena or the magic practice room warmth.
-And yet we are left with a great collection of four track recordings that I have remastered remixed and re sung vocals to for free youtube tracks.
+And yet we are left with a great collection of four track recordings that I have remastered remixed.

 CRYSTAL GIG GUN THREAT

-Phil Bryant left with well founded doubts and reservations about our bass player and played with the Corpse Grinders, hereafter to be known as Phil Grinder.
-Gary Williamson from the Virgins joined the band.
+Phil Bryant left the band with well founded doubts and reservations about our bass player and played with the Corpse Grinders, hereafter to be known as Phil Grinder.
+Gary Williamson from “the Virgins” joined the band on drums.

 1982 Paradise Lounge Nic, Phil Bryant and Darren.